mindkin/hourfleet/docs/carkit.md

 # [What They Do](#what-they-do)

-Carkits are devices fitted into selected cars in your car sharing network.
+No need for car keys anymore!
+Carkits are the devices fitted into the cars in your car sharing network, that remove the need for you or your customers to worry about physical keys.

-They allow your customers to lock/unlock and drive cars without needing any physical keys!

-As there are no keys to exchange with another human or office location, cars fitted with carkits open up economic scenarios like: multiple rentals in a single day, renting cars by the minute, and A to A drop offs.
-These scenarios are not economically viable when physical keys have to be managed.
+As there are no keys to exchange with another human or office location, cars fitted with carkits open up economic scenarios like: many rentals in a single day, renting cars by the minute, and A to A drop offs.
+These scenarios are not economically viable when physical keys have to be organisaed and returned.

 Carkits also track the location of the car and other metrics, such as: distance travelled, fuel consumed and driving styles.
-This kind of data makes cheaper insurance products for car sharing.
+This kind of data makes cheaper insurance products for car sharing business.

 # [Carkit Compatibility](#carkit-compatibility)
 This section is intended for the latest generation of Hourfleet carkits, with a smart optical unlock feature, known as **Tap, Tap Go**.